-Interagency – Kathy Paulin and Susan Ely, Co-Chairs
+Interagency Committee – Kathy Paulin and Susan Ely, Co-Chairs

-Fatality Review – Kim Allen and Judge Jerry Bowles, Co-Chairs
+Fatality Review Committee – Kim Allen and Judge Jerry Bowles, Co-Chairs

 Established to identify areas and opportunities for enhancing coordinated agency and community responses to domestic violence.
 The Committee utilizes a systems-review approach in conducting multidisciplinary and multi-agency examinations of domestic violence fatalities.

-Family Input Review Task Group – Vacant, Chair
+Family Input Review Task Group – Jamie Allen, Chair

 Established in November 2013 to develop a mechanism for including family member input into the fatality review process.

 Elder Abuse Services Coordinating Committee – Paul Troy, Chair

 Convened to provide a forum to help identify and coordinate the roles and services of local agencies which provide services to elder abuse, neglected and/or exploited victims.
 The committee also seeks to promote quality services and protections for elder victims.